Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 A driving spray of seawater rushes forth, twisting and swerving as though forced down an unseen channel.
 Make a ranged spell attack against the target.
 On a hit, the target takes 4d8 Bludgeoning damage and is pushed up to 3 *(4.5m)* in a direction of your choice.
-At Higher Levels.
-The damage increases by 1d8 for every slot level above 2.
+**Using a Higher-Level Spell Slot.** The damage increases by 1d8 for every slot level above 2.
 - **Classes**: Druid, Sorcerer, Warlock, Wizard *(Source: CS)*